sukhitashvili/violence-detection/README.md

 <a name="work"></a>
 # Further Work

-For further improvement like: Batch processing support for speedup, return of multiple suggestions, ect. contact me:
+For further enhancements like: Batch processing support for speedup, return of multiple suggestions, ect. contact me:

 My Linkedin: [link](https://www.linkedin.com/in/soso-sukhitashvili/)